Cardiovascular disease (CVD) is a general term for conditions affecting the heart or blood vessels.

 - Arms – the person may not be able to lift both arms and keep them there because of arm weakness or numbness in one arm.

-- Speech – their speech may be slurred or garbled, or they may not be able to talk at all.
+- Speech – their speech may be slurred or garbled, they may not be able to talk at all or they may not be able to understand what you are saying to them.

 - Time – it's time to dial 999 immediately if you see any of these signs or symptoms.